BrettJ-1/HTML-and-CSS-Projects/README.md

 Movie Theater Website:

 Showcases an example home page for a movie theater, using Bootstrap 4 to style the page.
-The Boostrap componenets contains a navbar, jumbotron, form, card, and dropdown menu.
+The Bootstrap components contain a navbar, jumbotron, form, card, and dropdown menu.

 Portfolio Website: